 About Marie-Pascale Newcombe

-If you are considering Counselling/Psychotherapy you are probably experiencing some emotional difficulties.
-Perhaps you are feeling stuck or you are experiencing difficulties in relationships, feelings of depression, anxiety, self-doubt or physical symptoms.
-I offer a confidential space for you to explore your thoughts and feelings, so that you may find ways to change what is not working for you. … Read more
+If you are considering Counselling/Psychotherapy you are most likely experiencing some emotional difficulties.
+Perhaps you are feeling stuck, are experiencing difficulties in relationships, feelings of depression, anxiety, self-doubt or physical symptoms.
+I offer a confidential space for you to explore your thoughts and feelings, so that you may find ways to change what is not working for you.
+Psy… Read more

 Located in London.